 For much of the past century the focus of neuroscience was on the role of neurons in brain function.
 This bias was based on technical limitations.
 In the first half of the 20th century electrical recording and stimulation techniques were available; consequently, scientists manipulated the electrically active neuron.
 Glia – from the Greek word for “glue” and which represent 90% of the human brain volume, are electrically silent.
 Glia were therefore mute in these experiments.
 They were considered to be merely support cells for neurons or packing material.
 However, the tide turned in the early 1990s with the development of dynamic imaging strategies that could be applied to study the chemical excitability of glia.
 Advances occurred on two fronts – the development of sensitive cameras and the development of fluorescent Ca2+ sensitive indicators.
 This permitted imaging of Ca2+ excitability and allowed laboratories to observe Ca2+ signals in glia in response to neurotransmitters.
 This breakthrough discovery began a change in emphasis as it was realized that glia are active and “listen to” synaptic activity.
 But do glia talk back?
-In 1994 co-founder and president of GliaCure, Phil Haydon, discovered that glia speak as well as listen.
+In 1994 co-founder of GliaCure, Phil Haydon, discovered that glia speak as well as listen.
 He showed that the Ca2+ signals induced by neurotransmitters stimulate the release of gliotransmitters that in turn provide a feedback loop to the neuron.
 This pivotal discovery set the stage for the formation of GliaCure 17 years later.

 Different glia, different jobs